Skip to content

 Core 1 Exam (220-1101): Hardware and Network Technology

 The Core 1 exam focuses on hardware configuration, networking fundamentals, mobile device support, virtualization concepts, and systematic troubleshooting methodologies.
-This 90-minute exam includes maximum 90 questions in multiple formats including multiple-choice, multiple-response, drag-and-drop, and performance-based simulations that test hands-on skills.
-The passing score is 675 on a scale of 100-900.
+This 90-minute exam includes a maximum of 90 questions in multiple formats—multiple-choice, multiple-response, drag-and-drop, and performance-based simulations.
+The passing score is 675 on a scale of 100–900.

 • Mobile Devices (15%) — Laptop hardware installation and replacement, mobile device connectivity protocols, synchronization methods for iOS and Android devices, mobile device accessories including docking stations and wireless displays